emma-adu-saah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [13-change_group](13-change_group): Changes the group owner to school for the file hello

 [100-change_owner_and_group](100-change_owner_and_group): Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+[102-if_only](102-if_only): Changes the owner of the file hello to betty only if it is owned by the user guillaume